Kodak S-1 vs YI M1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Kodak PixPro S-1 and YI M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the S-1 and the M1 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Kodak and YI.
+Both the S-1 and the M1 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Kodak and YI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and YI websites.

 So how do things add up?
 Is the Kodak S-1 better than the YI M1 or vice versa?
 The listing below highlights the relative strengths of the two models.